You want smart political talk without the meltdowns?

 The answer, if you want to keep our schools safe, is the same answer and the same tactics that we give to protect our elected officials.

-That means undercover, armed guards, uh in every school, one way in, one way out.
+That means undercover, armed guards in every school, one way in, one way out.

-You have every kid go through a metal detector, and guess what?
+You have every kid go through a metal detector.

-You'll be able to protect every child in every school in every town.
+You'll be able to protect every child in every school and every town.

-If this bill in any way, which is another band-aid, it's symbolism over substance, and they're all patting themselves on the back, the people that went along with this crap, you know, as if that they just save the day.
+If this bill in any way, which is another band-aid, it's symbolism over substance, and they're all patting themselves on the back, the people that went along with this crap, you know, as if they saved the day.

 It's not everything we want, but it's a good start.

-A good start means uh they won't be happy, especially on the left until they take away our second amendment rights.
+A good start means they won't be happy, especially on the left, until they take away our Second Amendment rights.

 Actually says it.

-listen and you're seeing everything on the guns legislation the senators say that they've gotten to a legislative text point very Very brief briefly before I walk to the room to make sure I say let them announce it, and then I'll speak to it.
+Very briefly before I walked in the room to make sure I say, let them announce it and then I'll speak to it.

 Are you satisfied?

-I'm not allowed to answer because my staff is gonna get mad at me and everything, and they know that I'm not capable of handling it.
+I'm not allowed to answer because my staff is going to get mad at me and everything and they know that I'm not capable of handling it.

 That's what our president, that's our modern day president.

-To gun owners out there who say, well, a Biden administration means they're gonna come for my guns.
+To gun owners out there who say, well, a Biden administration means they're going to come for my guns.

 Bingo, you're right if you have an assault weapon.